Making a Difference in Your Community: Union

 As part of your classes, you will improve your employability skills, too.
 These skills are vital in getting a job or getting a better job.
-We regularly offer testing for your WIN Career Readiness Certificate, which many employers and programs now require.

 Students have different reasons for wanting to improve their skills, from needing a refresher before taking a college placement test to wanting to help their children with homework.
 Whatever your reason, we can help if you need to improve yours.
 Even if you already have your high school credential or are not interested in pursuing it, you can still work on improving your literacy skills.

 GED does charge a testing fee – it is $37.50 per subject.
 We can provide you with a voucher covering the entire testing fee if you are a current student who meets attendance and testing requirements.

 To succeed, you must commit to your education.
 We expect for you to attend class, but we also understand that you have other responsibilities.
 We offer our classes throughout the day and evening and have hybrid options, too.